rdpohl/The-Natural-Philosophy-of-Universal-Matter/README.md

 * Defining a third Rotational Composition
 * Attaching this Composition to the previous two combined
 * Completing the builds of a Hydrogen atom
+> - build the world and the universe around us.

 ### Supplemental Papers:
 > These Papers extend the main hypothesis.
 The suggested order of reading these Papers are: